Przemysław Płacheta: Club career

 Płacheta started his youth career for Polish side Pelikan Łowicz.
 He joined ŁKS Łódź after his father saw an advert in a newspaper for young footballers.
 Later, he played for RB Leipzig Academy in Germany, during which time he played for the senior side in a number of friendly matches.
 In 2017, Płacheta made his professional debut for German 3.
 Liga team Sonnenhof Großaspach.
 He later returned to Poland as his mother was ill.
 He then played for Pogoń Siedlce.

 Prior to the 2018–19 I liga, Płacheta signed for Podbeskidzie Bielsko-Biała, and made 25 appearances for the club that season.
 In 2019, Płacheta signed for Śląsk Wrocław for around 300,000 Polish złoty.
 He signed a three-year contract with the club.
 During a pre-season tour, Płacheta reached a speed of 35.22 kph, the highest recorded speed for any Polish league player that pre-season.
 In the 2019–20 I liga, he scored eight goals in 35 appearances, and provided five assists.

 In July 2020, Płacheta signed for English club Norwich City, on a four-year deal.
 The deal was estimated to be around €3 million (around 12 million złoty), a club record sale for Śląsk Wrocław.
 Płacheta was Norwich's first ever Polish player.
 He scored his first goal for Norwich in a 2–2 draw against Preston North End on 19 September 2020.

 Płacheta joined EFL Championship club Birmingham City in July 2022 on loan for the season.
 He scored his first goal on his second appearance, at home to Huddersfield Town on 5 August, when he drove the rebound from Jordan James's blocked shot past the goalkeeper to give his side a 2–0 half-time lead; the match ended 2–1.
 After starting the first five matches of the season, used in an unfamiliar left wing-back position, he suffered a stress fracture to his left tibia and did not play again.
 His loan was terminated on 3 January 2023 and he returned to Norwich to continue his recovery.

 Płacheta joined Championship club Swansea City on 1 February 2024 on a free transfer.
 He signed until the end of the 2023–24 season.
 He made appearances in ten consecutive games since joining Swansea, before picking up a hamstring injury in late March that kept him out of play for the rest of the season.
 On 17 May, it was announced he would leave the club upon the expiration of his contract.

 On 15 July 2024, Płacheta signed for newly promoted Championship club Oxford United on a free transfer.
+On 11 May 2026, the club announced Płacheta would leave in the summer when his contract expired.

+On 30 June 2026, Major League Soccer club Austin FC announced the signing of Płacheta on a deal until mid-2029, with an option for another year.